 Assign storage spots.

-Phone charger in the center console, maps in the seatback pocket, disaster kit in the trunk.
+Phone charger in the center console, grocery bags in the seatback pocket, emergency kit in the trunk.
 Find a dedicated spot for the things you always keep in your car so you can find them quickly when you need them.
 For other items, adopt a two-week rule: If you haven't used something for 14 days, ask yourself whether you really need it in the car.

 File important papers.